Diary of a Mad Housewife (1970) Film Review

 DIRECTOR: Frank Perry

-The last movie that director Frank Perry and his screenwriter wife Eleanor made together was their best.
-A wonderful adaptation of the bestselling novel “Diary of a Mad Housewife” by Sue Kaufman, it stars Carrie Snodgress as Tina, an upper-middle-class housewife who gets no respect from either her whining and demanding husband (Richard Benjamin) or her arrogant and demanding lover (Frank Langella making his film debut).
-The movie’s only sour note, a product of its times, is that Langella’s character turns out to be gay thus, explaining all the nasty things he did to Tina over the course of their relationship.
+BOTTOM LINE: The last movie that director Frank Perry and his screenwriter wife Eleanor made together was their best.
+An excellent adaptation of the bestselling novel “Diary of a Mad Housewife” by Sue Kaufman, it stars Carrie Snodgress as Tina, an upper-middle-class housewife who gets no respect from either her whining and demanding husband (Richard Benjamin) or her arrogant and demanding lover (Frank Langella making his film debut).
+The movie’s only sour note, a product of its times, is that Langella’s character turns out to be gay, thus explaining all the nasty things he did to Tina throughout their relationship.

 Popular Articles